 In 1990, the University of Detroit and Mercy College of Detroit consolidated and became the University of Detroit Mercy, Michigan’s largest Catholic university.
 UDM offers over 100 degrees and programs at all levels.
 Students seeking a master’s in network security enriched with religious values find exactly this through UDM’s master of science in information assurance.
 The 30-credit hour program can be completed in as little as one year.
-It also meets the requirements for the Committee on National Security Systems (CNSS) Standard for Information Assurance Professional certification.
+It is an NSA Center of Academic Excellence.
+It was designated as such because the curriculum meets the US Government’s Criteria for Excellence in Information Assurance and Cyber Defense Education.
+There are only 250 of these Centers in the Country and UDMs is one of a very few that offers a complete, end-to-end online degree.
 Graduates of the program have gone on to work in the federal government, the Department of Defense in the United Kingdom, and even as coding textbook authors for major publishers.

 Core coursework in the program explores subjects like cyberlaw, incident response, cyber defense operations, and risk management processes.
 Students choose supporting electives, allowing them to further specialize their degree in areas like ethical hacking and system forensics.
 While the online program is flexible as to where and when students can complete coursework, there may be some requirements for synchronous activities in certain courses.
 The information assurance master’s program at UDM is a designated Center of Excellence in IA education and a National Center of Academic Excellence in Cyber Defense Education.

 Students from certain states may not be eligible to enroll in online programs at UDM, so it’s important to speak with an advisor to make sure this program is right for you.

 The University of Detroit Mercy is accredited by the Higher Learning Commission.